 |Investment involves risks.
 The prices of securities fluctuate, sometimes dramatically.
 The prices of a security may move up or down and may become valueless.
 It is as likely that losses will be incurred rather than profit made as a result of buying and selling securities.
 Investors should read the relevant Risk Disclosure Statements before making any investment decision.|

 About HKIDR and OTCR

 The Securities and Futures Commission (“SFC”) has introduced the Investor Identification Regime (“HKIDR”) at trading level for the securities market in Hong Kong and an Over-The-Counter Securities Transactions Reporting Regime (“OTCR”) for shares listed on the Stock Exchange of Hong Kong (SEHK).
-The HKIDR and OTCR will be implemented tentatively in the second half of 2022 and the first half of 2023 in Hong Kong respectively, subject to SFC and SEHK’s further announcement.
+HKIDR has been launched on 20 March 2023, and OTCR will be launched on 25 September 2023.

 What is the impact for client?

 Under the HKIDR, Hang Seng Bank Limited ("the Bank”) will have to assign a Broker-Client Assigned Number (BCAN) to each of our securities client and tag the BCAN to our client’s securities orders.
 The Bank will also have to submit to SEHK’s data repository the client identification data (CID) of clients (i.e. names and identity document information) placing securities orders on SEHK or who conduct off-exchange trades reportable to SEHK.
 This will allow relevant regulators to quickly obtain information about investors who place orders and enhance relevant regulators’ market surveillance function.

 Separately, information about OTC securities transactions in ordinary shares and real estate investment trusts listed on SEHK as well as deposits and withdrawals of physical share certificates will be reported to the SFC under the OTCR.

 What is CID?